Skip to Content

 Neutral Rug with touches of blue and rust.

-The living room is also filled with budget-friendly projects and fall DIY crafts that give the room a cozy feel.
+The living room is also filled with budget-friendly projects, fall crafts, and slightly worn finds that sit harmoniously within the space to give the room a cozy feel.

 The side table is my #1 Industrial transformation, and the stationary box on top is a trash to treasure transformation of an old silverware box.

-In case you missed it, the decorative pillow is a scrap fabric craft project from last year.
+The neutral sofa allows for a mix of decorative pillows, including a scrap fabric craft project from last year.

 Repurposed table and chest.
 DIY Scrap Fabric Pillow Cover in Living Area of Industrial farmhouse.